Israel's defense minister says Gaza City could be destroyed as Israeli strikes kill 17 Palestinians

 Amal Aboul Aas, who is now sheltering in Gaza City after being displaced four times, said the explosions were so intense he couldn’t sleep, yet she couldn’t leave either.

 “We do not have the money, the resources, or the energy to evacuate again.
 I just wish for a quick death right where I am here because I am not going anywhere.
-Eventually one of these missiles will hit me,” she told AP.
+Eventually one of these missiles will hit me,” she told The Associated Press.

 The Gaza Health Ministry said Thursday that at least 62,192 Palestinians have been killed in the war.
 Another two people have died from malnutrition-related causes, bringing the total number of such deaths to 271, including 112 children, the Health Ministry said.